firedancer-io/solana-protocol/p2p/STLv1_0.md

 subjected to sufficient security research.
 High quality open source implementations are also available.

 #### 5.5.
-SYN Cookie
+Server Cookie

-The SYN cookie has particularly weak security requirements.
+The server cookie has particularly weak security requirements.
 If SipHash2-4 is broken, only server-side DDoS mitigation is temporarily degraded.
 The handshake mechanism itself remains secure.
 The cookie hash function is also in the "hot path" of a flood attack involving